Architecture

 chezmoi uses the generic term entry to describe something that it manages.
 Entries can be files, directories, symlinks, scripts, amongst other things.

-All of chezmoi's interaction with the operating system is abstracted through
+All of chezmoi's interaction with the operating system is abstracted through the

-includes functionality to read and write
+System interface.
+A System includes functionality to read and write files

-files and directories and execute commands. chezmoi makes a distinction between
+and directories and execute commands. chezmoi makes a distinction between

 idempotent commands that can be run multiple times without modifying the